MB3hel/AUVControlBoard/docs/docs/devs/math.md

 ### Stability Assist (SASSIST) Mode

 Stability assist mode (SASSIST) is simply OHOLD mode, with the addition of closed-loop control for vehicle depth.
-Thus, instead of providing a `z` speed (for motion along the gz-axis), a PID controller is used to acheive the target depth.
+Thus, instead of providing a `z` speed (for motion along the gz-axis), a PID controller is used to achieve the target depth.

 Inputs to this mode are the same as OHOLD mode, however instead of `z`, `d_t` is provided.